tahayusab/DSA210-Project/README.md

 This project explores the **relationship between national happiness levels and discrimination**, focusing on racism, religious bias, and other social exclusion factors.

-By analyzing global happiness rankings alongside discrimination-related statistics, we aim to uncover patterns highlighting how **inclusivity (or lack thereof) affects societal well-being**.
+By analyzing global happiness rankings alongside discrimination-related statistics, we aim to uncover patterns highlighting how **inclusivity affects societal well-being**.

 ---

 ### 🔍 Key Questions

-- Does higher discrimination correlate with lower happiness levels?
+- Does higher discrimination correlate with lower happiness levels?(changed because of the results)
 - What are the strongest factors influencing this relationship?
 - Are there **regional differences** in the impact of racism on well-being?
 - Can we build a **predictive model** to estimate happiness using inclusivity metrics?